 Our mission also includes teaching students skills to respond respectfully and effectively to people in a manner that recognizes, affirms, and values the worth of individuals, families, and communities.
 We do this by combining theoretical understanding and practical tools gained through experiential learning.

 Classes in ITC are taught by a range of excellent faculty who are committed to putting students first.
-For a current list of teaching faculty and contact information please visit the IRIS Department faculty and staff directory.

 What is Intercultural Communication?